Gulaschcowboy/checkmk_extensions/powerdns/README.md

 **PowerDNS Recursor** through their built-in HTTP APIs, with a control-socket fallback (`pdns_control` / `rec_control`) when the API is unavailable.

-Author: Christian Wirtz (upstream).
-This subdirectory ships version **1.2.2**, rebuilt with the Checkmk site `mkp` tool after bug fixes were applied to the upstream sources (see Changelog); the packaging `download_url` points at this repo.

 ## Changelog

 ### 1.2.2